Kochava/Apple-Cocoapod-KochavaEngagementExtension/README.md

 <img src="https://storage.googleapis.com/kochava-web/2016/07/Kochava-horizontal-black-800x154.png" width="260" />

+## Deprecation Notice

+This module was deprecated on November 1st, 2023.
+Please contact support@kochava.com if you have any questions.

 ## Overview

 The KochavaEngagementExtension cocoapod is an optional module within the Kochava SDK providing engagement support for app extensions.
 This includes push notifications (a.k.a. remote notifications).